cukurovaai/Benchmarking-LLMs-in-Indoor-Navigation/README.md

 </p>

 ## Evaluation
-Update the `reference_trajectory_path` and `predicted_trajectory_path` variable in the scripts under the `application/evaluation/` directory to point to the ground-truth and predicted trajectory files.
+Update the `reference_trajectory_path` and `predicted_trajectory_path` variables in the scripts under the `application/evaluation/` directory to point to the ground-truth and predicted trajectory files.
 The script evaluates the alignment between the two trajectories using SDTW, SR, NE, and CLS metrics.

 ```